ADMG and Scottish Venison Chairs respond to announcement of incentivised pilot deer management schemes

 In a joint statement the Association of Deer Management Groups, Scottish Environment LINK, and Scottish Venison, who jointly developed this initiative under the auspices of the ground-breaking Common Ground Forum of which they are founding members, said:

 “The proposal announced yesterday for the development of a national scheme, further to the imminent pilot project in the Cairngorms, is a real-time result of wider collaboration across the deer sector.
-Having jointly made the case for a venison subsidy, we are delighted that by working together – and being seen to work together – Government has responded positively to our joint approach.
+Having jointly made the case for a venison subsidy, we are delighted that by working together – and being seen to work together – Government has now announced a move in this direction.

-“This subsidy, the first instance of Government support for deer management in the public interest, is recognition of its key importance to the climate and nature crisis.
+“This is recognition of the key importance of deer management to the climate and nature crisis.
 It has the potential to make supplying venison a break-even activity for the first time and will help to support jobs across the deer sector as a whole.
 This in turn opens up the opportunity for investing in the business development of the venison sector, with scope for development of local enterprises that can allow more people to enjoy this healthy, eco-friendly and high-quality meat.

-“It is also understood that funding support will be made available for the development of venison processing and whilst details of this and the wider scheme have yet to be confirmed this is all positive news for the sector.”
+“We are also hopeful that funding support can be made available for the development of venison processing and whilst details of this and the wider scheme have yet to be confirmed this is all positive news for the sector.”

 A venison subsidy is a positive and unifying issue for deer management in Scotland